rahul-gharat/dronahq-docs/docs/self-hosted-deployment/concepts/migrate-from-cloud-to-self-hosted.md

 3. Copy Settings

-   - Copy app themes, [custom branding](../../../org-management/set-up-branding/), and any org-wide JavaScript from your Cloud instance to your self-hosted instance.
-Manually recreate themes in your self-hosted instance.
+   - Copy [custom branding](../../../org-management/set-up-branding/), and any org-wide JavaScript from your Cloud instance to your self-hosted instance.
    - Check the Settings page for any other necessary settings.

 4. Usage Analytics

    To set up usage analytics on your self-hosted instance, contact your DronaHQ account manager to obtain an access token.
 Follow the provided instructions to enable usage analytics.

-## Downgrade Plan

-When you no longer require your Cloud organization, downgrade it to the Free plan.
-Access the Billing settings and click Downgrade.
-Ensure that you have migrated all your applications, resources, workflows, and database tables before proceeding with the downgrade.